microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/governancerolesetting_update.md

 | 400 BadRequest | RoleSettingNotFound | The [governanceRoleSetting](../resources/governancerolesetting.md) does not exist in system.
 | 400 BadRequest | InvalidRoleSetting    | The [governanceRuleSettings](../resources/governancerulesetting.md) values provided in the request body are not valid.

-## Example :
+## Example
-Update role setting for "Custom Role 3" in subscription "Wingtip Toys - Prod"
+This example updates the role setting for Custom Role 3 in the subscription Wingtip Toys - Prod.
 ##### Request
 <!-- {
   "blockType": "request",